US Thionville Lusitanos: History

 The club spent the rest of the 1980s and 1990s in either the fourth of fifth tier of the national pyramid, before relegation back to the regional level in 2000.
 They spend one further season at the national level in 2009–10.

 On 2 May 2021, Thionville FC merged with Thionville AS Portugais Saint-François to create US Thionville Lusitanos.
 In 2023, the club achieved promotion back to the Championnat National 3.

+In 2025–26, US Thionville Lusitanos secure promotion to Ligue 3 for the first time in their history from next season after finish top table at National 2 in Group B.